mdjamilkashemporosh/RMU/C Programming/README.md

-# Getting Started with C Programming LESSON 1 | সি প্রোগ্রামিং পাঠ 1
+# Getting Started with C Programming Lesson 1 | সি প্রোগ্রামিং পাঠ 1

 You must have Codeblocks Software or something like that in order to run this file.
 [Codeblocks Software](https://github.com/facebook/create-react-app). |